willtholke/annotation-project/data-collection/README.md

 Cleaned data will be saved to `/cleaned-data` with a unique filename.
 Repository data for each API request is saved to `/raw-data`.

+### `conversions.py`

+With `conversions.py`, you can revert the .txt adjudicated data to .tsv.
+You can also revert the .tsv adjudicated data to .txt, but this is more of a manual process.
+This is exceptionally useful if you want to edit the data in .tsv format and convert back to .txt.

+## Acknowledgments

 Although the program is intended to gather a significant amount of data of high quality, it is important to keep in mind that some misclassifications may still occur.